The Stories We Tell About Our Children

 It's tricky to find the balance, though.
 Our lives are so intertwined at the moment that it's not always clear where the line is between her story and mine.

 And it's so subjective.
 There are plenty of parenting bloggers who share a lot more than I do; there are plenty of bloggers with children who write nothing about them at all.
-I'm finding my own comfort level and keeping my fingers crossed that Matilda's level is the same.
+I'm finding my own comfort level and keeping my fingers crossed that MM's level is the same.